 The Institute for Southern Studies, based in Durham, N.C., recently unveiled its “Stop the War Profiteers Campaign.”
 Supporters are invited to sign an online petition at www.southernstudies.org.
 The petition demands that Congress investigate the war profiteering, enact an “excess profits tax” on the profiteers, and end the “corporate take-over and selling off of Iraq’s industry and resources … that they be returned immediately to the Iraqi people.”

 Dr. Rania Masri, a coordinator of the campaign, declares, “A handful of Bush-connected corporations are poised to make billions in profits while U.S. troops are killed almost daily and Iraq plunges deeper into a colonial nightmare.
-Halliburton, Bechtel, MCI and other war profiteers are part of a larger invasion by outside corporate interests hoping to control the wealth and resources of Iraq – wealth and resources that belong to the Iraqi people.”
+Halliburton, Bechtel, MCI, and other war profiteers are part of a larger invasion by outside corporate interests hoping to control the wealth and resources of Iraq – wealth and resources that belong to the Iraqi people.”

-So far, 600 organizations, including Veterans for Peace, New York Labor Against the War, Global Exchange and United for Peace and Justice, as well as authors Noam Chomsky, Jim Hightower and Howard Zinn, have signed on to the campaign’s founding statement.
+So far, 600 organizations, including Veterans for Peace, New York Labor Against the War, Global Exchange, and United for Peace and Justice, as well as authors Noam Chomsky, Jim Hightower, and Howard Zinn, have signed on to the campaign’s founding statement.

 “The U.S. is rushing to open Iraq to a flood of outside corporate interests before the country’s own government can take power,” said Chris Kromm, director of the Institute for Southern Studies, which publishes the pro-labor, pro-civil rights magazine, Southern Exposure.
 “If the Iraq war was really about democracy, why don’t they wait and let the Iraqi people decide what to do with their economy?”

 Rep. Dennis Kucinich (D-Ohio), a Democratic presidential contender, has also spoken out against the war profiteering.
-In his announcement speech Oct.
+In his announcement speech on Oct.
 13 in Cleveland he laid out his plan to end the war: “Number one, that the UN will handle all the oil assets on behalf of the Iraqi people with no privatization. … Number two, that the UN will handle the contracts.
 No more Halliburton sweetheart deals.
 No more war profiteers, no more contracts going to political contributors of the administration. … We need to bring the UN in and bring our troops home.”

 Comments